 - Sweating can cause oil glands to overproduce.

 - Hormones can throw the body’s chemistry out of whack and cause greasy hair.
-Most people notice an increase in greasiness during puberty and many women report the same during menstruation or menopause.
+Therefore, most people notice an increase in greasiness during puberty and many women report the same during menstruation or menopause.

 - Short, thin hair is more likely to be oily.
 Greasy hair occurs less in those with curly and long hair because the oils have a harder time working down the hair shaft.